owid/sdg-tracker.org/pages/water-and-sanitation.md

 goalNum: 6
 name: Clean Water and Sanitation
 description: >-
-  Clean water is a basic human need, and one that should be easily accessible to all.
+  The UN explains: <i><q>Clean water is a basic human need, and one that should be easily accessible to all.
 There is sufficient fresh water on the planet to achieve this.
-However, due to poor infrastructure, investment and planning, every year millions of people — [most of them children](https://ourworldindata.org/grapher/deaths-by-risk-under5s) — die from [diseases associated with](https://ourworldindata.org/grapher/deaths-from-diarrheal-diseases-by-age) inadequate water supply, sanitation and hygiene.
+However, due to poor infrastructure, investment and planning, every year millions of people — [most of them children](https://ourworldindata.org/grapher/deaths-by-risk-under5s) — die from [diseases associated with](https://ourworldindata.org/grapher/deaths-from-diarrheal-diseases-by-age) inadequate water supply, sanitation and hygiene.</q></i>

   The charts below summarise progress towards improved water and sanitation